aaronkim15/capstone/README.md

 # capstone
-a group of capstone projects
+a group of capstone projects to help me progress in my coding journey.